Kiel97/DCSS-Challenge-Generator/README.md

 ## Downloading and launching program
-It's very simple to download and useprogram.
+It's very simple to download and use this program.
 Head to DCSS-Challenge-Generator repository on GitHub, click on Releases link just above blue line.
-Next download the newest release source code.
+Next download the newest release package.
 Unzip it, and then launch dcss_challenge_generator.py script.

 ## Requirements for program to work